telezoic/Ophidian-Multitude-Python/README.md

 ### Inquisitor-Python###

-A python (2.7) redux of Kristins Spurgin's excellent <a href="https://github.com/UNC-Libraries/Ebook-Access-Checker">Ebook-Access-Checker!</a>
+A python (2.7) redux of Kristins Spurgin's super excellent <a href="https://github.com/UNC-Libraries/Ebook-Access-Checker">Ebook-Access-Checker!</a>

 *What's different this time . . .*